 When we put our houses on the market, a lot of us take a passive role.
 Selling and moving are stressful enough, without shouldering more responsibility.
-Surely it’s better to sit back and let the professionals take control?
+Surely it’s better to sit back and let sellers, the professionals, take control?

 In some cases, yes.
 But, letting go of all control can, at times, do more damage than good.
 If you’re too passive, you may find that you nearly double the time your house is on the market.
 The simple fact is, taking an active part in selling is likely to see results much faster.